+

 Additionally, Foundation leaders are available for speaking engagements.

-A CATALOG OF RECORDS AT THE COLLEGE OF ARMS
+A CATALOG OF MANUSCRIPTS IN THE COLLEGE OF ARMS, RECORDS VOLUME 2

 CONSERVATION OF MANUSCRIPT NORFOLK 12

-The third and most recent project was fully funded by the Foundation with two annual grants in 2019 and 2020.
+Another conservation project was fully funded by the Foundation with two annual grants in 2019 and 2020.
 The funds provided for the restoration of a large pedigree volume, Norfolk 12 (ID 1765).
 Restoration of this volume is part of a major program to conserve historic manuscripts and printed books in the College of Arms working library.
 Norfolk 12 required much restoration as the spine was seriously eroded and parchment pages were detached.
-Interestingly, this volume has strong American associations, including a pedigree of the Raleigh family, the forebears of the famous Sir Walter Raleigh.
+This volume has strong American associations, including a pedigree of the Raleigh family, the forebears of the famous Sir Walter Raleigh.

 Other pedigrees with an American connection that are included belong to Courtauld family, including British industrialist Samuel Courtauld (1793-1881) who was born in New York, and the Reichel family, including Moravian bishop.
 A non-American pedigree included is that of John Hanning Speke (1827-1864), who explored Africa in search of the source of the Nile, becoming the first European to reach it, Lake Victoria.
 The Earl Marshal thanked the Foundation for the funding.
 This restoration was completed in early 2021, during COVID.